 - Ranma ½: A typical battle tactic of the eponymous character.
 With most of the cast having Hair Trigger Tempers and wanting him dead for various reasons (real and imagined), it's a pretty easy tactic to utilize.

 - Kill la Kill: This is the main tactic of Nui Harime, with her Faux Affably Evil facade.
+As a consummate Troll, she loves to piss people off however she can, as people tend not to fight at their best when pissed.
 She herself is also susceptible to it, as when she finally gets pissed off near the end of the series after losing her arms to Ryuko, her standard behavior completely vanishes and she'll even continue fighting a battle she can't possibly win.

 - One Piece: